NiklasEi/oicana/docs/content/getting-started/2-first-template.typ

 \
 #code("main.typ", ```typst
+#set document(date: datetime.today())

 = Hello from Typst

 Compiling this template will always result in the same document.
 We will add inputs later on in the #text(fill: blue, weight: "bold")[Getting Started Guide].
 ```)

 #note[If you are new to Typst, this might look a bit confusing to you.
 This code snippet is using #link("https://typst.app/docs/reference/syntax/#markup")[Typst's markdown mode].
 The "=" is a heading and the normal text is just that, normal text.
-A "\#" denotes a function call and we use the built-in `text` function to write "Getting Started Guide" in blue and bold.
+With "\#", you switch to code mode in which you can, for example, set the document date to today, or use the built-in `text` function to write "Getting Started Guide" in bold and blue.

   \
   Please refer to #link("https://typst.app/docs/")[Typst's online documentation] for more information.]